 Set up security alerts

-In this tutorial, you’ll learn how to set up Alerts in F5 Distributed Cloud for CVEs or insecure configurations impacting your NGINX fleet.
-This tutorial is intended for those who operate NGINX and are resposible for keeping their infrastructure and application traffic secure.
-It assumes you have basic knowledge of:
+In this tutorial, you’ll learn how to set up alerts in F5 Distributed Cloud.
+Once configured, you’ll see the CVEs and insecure configurations associated with your NGINX fleet.
+This tutorial is intended for those resposible for keeping their NGINX infrastructure and application traffic secure.
+It assumes you know how to:

 By the end of this tutorial, you’ll be able to: